MyUnisoft/Redis/README.md

 ## 📚 Usage

 > The package export methods to instantiate and close connection to Redis.
-By default, all features automatically re-use current active Redis connection.
+By default, all features automatically re-use the current Redis connection.

 ```js
 import assert from "assert";